linuxboot/book/src/implementation.md

 # Implementing LinuxBoot

-The aim of LinuxBoot is to reduce complexity and obscure firmware by moving that functionality into kernel and userspace.
+The aim of LinuxBoot is to reduce complexity and obscure firmware by moving that functionality into kernel and user-space.

 This chapter describes the procedures from a [LinuxBoot workshop](https://docs.google.com/presentation/d/1s9ka4v7leKeJa3116AQoNb9cv3OqmnW6pgn0ov9WiHo/edit?ts=5e2b227b#slide=id.g7ceec54197_4_163)